 Topps packs weren’t enough for the most dedicated baseball card collectors in the early 1960s.
 Kids who really loved collecting, were crazy for cards—and had a few more nickels than the average youngster—had to have a box or three.
 The 1963 Bazooka baseball card series marked the fifth year for what had become an annual rite of summer.
-Fifty years later, they remain popular, somewhat elusive and probably quite underrated.
+They remain popular, somewhat elusive and probably quite underrated.

 The big boxes went above and beyond those little penny pieces of gum with Bazooka Joe comics inside.
 A whole box could keep you chewing for a couple of weeks.
 There were three cards on the back, separated by a dotted line.
 Yes, these were designed for cutting.